khedrond/fido/CONTRIBUTING.md

 You must sign a Contribution License Agreement (CLA) before your Pull Request will be merged.
 This is a one-time requirement for StrongKey open-source projects in GitHub.
 You can read more about [Contribution License Agreements (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

-You can sign the StrongKey Contribution License Agreement by visiting [insert URL].
+Individuals can sign the StrongKey Contribution License Agreement by visiting [insert URL].
+Corporate Entities can use ths [CLA link]().
 Use your GitHub account to login.

 ## Issues